h-connor/h-connor.github.io/README.md

 A GitHub repository is an online storage space for a project.
 As in step 1, using your profile name with a github.io extension as the name of your repository will create a static website hosted by GitHub Pages.
 Static websites provide many benefits including; simplicity, portability, and security, and as such, use static websites whenever possible ([Etter, 2016, Pg 28](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS)).
-For hosting on GitHub Pages, No further work is required to create the website, and any further changes will regenerate the site using the file named after index.md.
+For hosting on GitHub Pages, No excess work is required to create the website, and any further changes will regenerate the site using the file named after index.md.
-In all projects, you should publish frequently and allow members to contribute easily.
+In all projects, you should publish frequently.
 With respect to a resume, you must keep documentation up to date and modifiable through relevant information for the position you will apply for.
-As performed in step 3, GitHub supports frequent publishment and easy contributions by offering a direct method of updating a repository by overwriting files with the same name and creating new files that are uploaded, as well as providing a history of committed work for tracking any form of collaboration.
+As performed in step 3, GitHub supports frequent publishment and easy contributions by offering a direct method of updating a repository by overwriting files with the same name and creating new files that are uploaded, as well as providing a history of committed work for tracking any form of collaboration or reverting changes to the past.

 As in step 2, GitHub Pages offers a selection of themes using Jekyll to style your hosted webpage.
 Tools such as Jekyll are an important aspect for styling documentation in a way that appeals to your audience.
 Select a theme that displays important text by breaking similarity with contrast,